Spase Tous Deiktes: Production

-Chart performance
+Charts

-Spase Tous Deiktes debuted on the IFPI Top 75 Albums chart at number 23.
+Spase tous deiktes debuted on the IFPI Top 75 Albums chart at number 23.
 The album climbed to 16th position and remained on the charts for 14 weeks, before falling out of the Top 75 and re-entering for a further three weeks climbing to 38th position, one year after its initial release.

 Awards

-Spase Tous Deiktes received multiple award nominations in 2018 at the MAD Video Music Awards (Greece) and the Super Music Awards (Cyprus), resulting in no wins.
+Spase tous deiktes received multiple award nominations in 2018 at the MAD Video Music Awards (Greece) and the Super Music Awards (Cyprus), resulting in no wins.